logprime/T1-P2-Traffic-Sign-Classifier/DJ-T1-P2-Traffic Signs.md

 ![alt text][image2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]
+I experimented with gray scaling and decided to keep all 3 layers going into the first layer of CNN.
+However, I decided to generate additional data using rotation (took help of some other examples on the github to accomplish this) since I wanted to increase the dataset for training purposes.
+As we are aware, the accuracy of the model tends to improve with the size of the training data.

+All examples of my images are included in the python notebook.

 The difference between the original data set and the augmented data set is the following ...